 Once upon a time, there was a joke that the only things you could rely on were death, taxes and ERP program failure.
 Things have changed a lot since then.
-CIO Magazine noted that in 2015 only 58% of organizations rated their latest ERP project a success but that figure had grown to 88% by 2019.
+CIO Magazine noted that in 2015 only 58% of organisations rated their latest ERP project a success but that figure had grown to 88% by 2019.
 However, moving to the cloud and getting the most from cloud services remains a challenge for SAP users.

 Amazon Web Services (AWS) has been one of the most popular cloud platforms for SAP migration and Amazon has been very enthusiastic about the results for companies migrating their on-premise SAP systems.

-AWS has said: “Growing numbers of organizations have already supercharged the performance, flexibility, and security of their SAP applications while simultaneously cutting their costs by moving their SAP instances to AWS.
+AWS has said: “Growing numbers of organisations have already supercharged the performance, flexibility, and security of their SAP applications while simultaneously cutting their costs by moving their SAP instances to AWS.
 For many, the marriage of mission-critical SAP applications with the proven and multifaceted AWS Cloud has become a central element of their digital transformation initiatives.”

 Indeed, the benefits of selecting AWS as the platform for SAP on the cloud are well established.